metapragma/cepheus/README.md

 -   [License](#license)

 ## Overview
 Cepheus is a functional CSS utility class generator.
-It provides a suit of encapsulated modules that adhere to the principles of functional, atomic CSS, as well as sensible spacing / typography defaults and a built-in debug grid.
+It provides sensible spacing / typography defaults, a built-in debug grid, as well as a suit of encapsulated modules that adhere to the principles of functional, atomic CSS.

-### Problem
+### Functional CSS

 We found ourselves writing the same piece of CSS over and over.
 Handwriting it is very time-consuming, repetitive and results in lots of duplication.
 “Zombie code” is plenty and nobody risks removing it.
 This results in much more CSS shipped than we really need.

-### Functional CSS

 The idea of functional CSS deals with all of these issues.
 It ensures that the UI is consistent, totally predictable and free of side-effects.
 - [Functional Programming, CSS, and your sanity](http://jon.gold/2015/07/functional-css/)
 - [CSS and Scalability](http://mrmrs.github.io/writing/2016/03/24/scalable-css/)
 - [Rationalizing Functional CSS](https://marcelosomers.com/writing/rationalizing-functional-css/)